flydelabs/flyde/README.md

 ## Who is Flyde for?

-- **For Novice Developers and Non-Technical Users:** Flyde offers a welcoming entry point into programming by simplifying the creation and management of applications.
-It allows those new to development, or from non-technical roles, to construct complex logic through a visual interface.
-By transforming intricate code concepts into accessible, visual blocks, Flyde makes programming more intuitive and approachable.
+- **Novice Developers and Non-Technical Users:** Flyde simplifies programming by transforming complex code into accessible visual blocks, making it an ideal entry point for those new to development or from non-technical backgrounds.

-- **For Team Collaboration Across Roles:** Flyde fosters a collaborative environment that transcends technical barriers.
-It is a tool that empowers team members like product managers and data engineers to contribute directly to the codebase.
-Through visual programming, Flyde turns business logic and data processes into shared projects that everyone can contribute to and understand, thus democratizing innovation.
+- **Team Collaboration Across Roles:** Flyde democratizes innovation by enabling team members like product managers and data engineers to contribute directly to the codebase through visual programming, fostering collaboration and understanding.

-- **For Educators in Programming:** Flyde is a compelling resource for educators aiming to provide hands-on, practical programming education.
-It's a tool that blends the ease of visual learning with the robustness of real-world programming concepts, making it a valuable addition to any curriculum that seeks to engage students in the fundamentals of coding through an interactive and visually driven experience.
+- **Educators in Programming:** Flyde is a valuable resource for educators seeking to provide hands-on, interactive programming education by blending visual learning with real-world coding concepts.

-- **For Seasoned Developers** Even experienced developers can benefit from Flyde's visual approach to building APIs and microservices.
-It offers a new dimension of efficiency, enabling seasoned professionals to design, prototype, and manage their services visually while retaining the flexibility and power of traditional coding.
-Flyde's open-source nature invites extension and customization, and for those seeking a managed cloud solution, [Trigg.dev](https://www.trigg.dev?ref=readme) provides a commercial platform with robust, cloud-hosted capabilities.
+- **Seasoned Developers:** Flyde offers experienced developers a new dimension of efficiency for designing, prototyping, and managing APIs and microservices visually, while retaining the flexibility and power of traditional coding.
+Its open-source nature and the commercial platform [Trigg.dev](https://www.trigg.dev?ref=readme) provide further customization and cloud-hosted capabilities.

 And many more!